tkamidan/videogameconsole/videogameconsole.html.md

             hjust = 0,
             size = 4) +
   labs(
-    title = "Number of Top 20 Rated on Metacritic Games For Each Console" ) + theme_minimal() +
+    title = "Number of Top 20 Rated on Metacritic Games For Each Console", caption = "Some games are cross-platform"
+  ) +
+  theme_minimal() +
   theme(